2010 Wadi Abidah airstrike: Prelude

-Working with the information at hand, US military leaders as well as the American ambassador to Yemen approved an airstrike.
-One or two days before it took place, General James Cartwright, the vice chairman of the Joint Chiefs of Staff, gave a briefing to President Barack Obama informing him on a high-value target in Yemen which JSOC had acquired and was prepared to attack.
-Obama granted his personal approval for the mission.
+Working with the information at hand, US government and military officials as well as the ambassador to Yemen authorized an airstrike on the purported gathering.
+Just before it took place, General James Cartwright, the vice chairman of the Joint Chiefs of Staff, briefed President Barack Obama of a high-value target in Yemen which JSOC had acquired and was prepared to attack.
+Obama granted his approval for the operation.